 So what do you do when you’re getting more traffic and you want to convert them into more customers?

 And the best way to meet their needs is to know who they are and speak with them directly.
 The best way to accomplish this is through micro conversions.

-Think about these ways to convert people:
+Think about these other ways to convert people:

 - Offer a webinar around the topics people coming to your site are most likely to be asking about.
 Target them after they’ve visited a conversion page but not converted;

 - Offer a giveaway in exchange for an email address.
 People love giveaways.